jgstew/bigfix-content/dashboards/README.md

 - Improved Fixlet Maker Dashboard - something to make content from templates
 - Dashboard to help make parameterized fixlets
 - "Computer Controller" - pick a particular computer from a table, then control it specifically
+ - get state from analyses and BFQuery
+ - check state changes using BFQuery and/or `notify client forcerefresh`
  - some basic computer info
  - some info on: current user / apparent primary user / assigned user
  - shutdown